Skip to main content

 Back to Areas of Care

 The Surgical Program at HHCC is committed to providing safe and quality patient and family centred care.
-HHCC's three operating rooms and one special procedure room is located on the main level of the hospital.
+HHCC's operating rooms are located on the main level of the hospital.

 A highly qualified team of surgeons, nurses, anesthetists and other healthcare professionals support a diverse range of surgical procedures on a scheduled or emergency basis.